shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 $ yarn web3:verify:testnet INSERT_CONTRACT_ADDRESS_HERE 'Mirror Clone' 'MRM'
 ```

-If the verification fails the error messages are generally quite helpful, but double check your `PRIVATE_KEY` and `ETHERSCAN_API_KEY`.
+If the verification fails the error messages are generally quite helpful, but double check your `PRIVATE_KEY` and `POLYGONSCAN_API_KEY`.

 _If you deploy the smart contract verbatim_, you will see this error in the terminal during verification: